Pupmos/ansible-cosmos-roles-rpc/README.md

-# Ansible
+# Pupmos/ansible-cosmos-roles-rpc

-An ansible role for configuring a Cosmos full-node with public RPC/gRPC/API access.
+An Ansible role for configuring a Cosmos full-node with public RPC/gRPC/API access.

 ## Usage